stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/08_Performance/01_Caching.md

 in something a little more easy to use with the SilverStripe config system.

-A `Zend_Cache` has both a frontend (determines how to get the value to cache, and how to serialize it for storage) and a backend (handles the actual storage).
+A `Zend_Cache` has both a frontend (determines how to get the value to cache, and how to serialise it for storage) and a backend (handles the actual storage).

 Rather than require library code to specify the backend directly, cache